AR-937/seminar-participants-app/README.md

 # Seminar Participants

-The **Seminar Participants** app is designed to manage seminar registrations and participant information efficiently.
-Built as a scalable and resilient cloud-native application, it consists of a **.NET MVC client**, a **.NET API**, and **MS SQL Server** as the database.
-The application is containerized using **Docker** and deployed using **Kubernetes**, adhering to cloud-native principles for scalability and high availability.
+The **Seminar Participants** app efficiently manages seminar registrations and participant information.
+Designed as a scalable and resilient cloud-native application, it consists of a **.NET MVC client**, a **.NET API**, and utilizes **MS SQL Server** as its database.
+Containerization is achieved using **Docker**, and deployment is handled with **Kubernetes**, ensuring adherence to cloud-native principles that enhance scalability, high availability, and security.

 ## Features